teancom/codex/aws.md

 2 directories, 10 files
 ```

-**NOTE**: The site name can be different from aws.

 Now, we can create our environment.
-We call it proto since we use one bolo for one site for now.

 ```
 $ cd ~/ops/bolo-deployments/us-west-2